SophieLuiWi/PetriDish.github.io/this-and-that.md

 ### This is water

-The clear, glassy surface of a calm lake, a gurgling stream running through rocky riverbeds, crashing waves of a wild ocean- this is what I think of when I think of water.
-Billions of water molecules[^1] huddling together, clinging to each other and creating a massive force that literally carves the face of earth.
+The clear, glassy surface of a calm lake, a gurgling stream running through rocky riverbeds, crashing waves of a wild ocean- this is what I imagine when I think of water.
+Billions of water molecules huddling together, clinging to each other and creating a massive force that literally carves the face of earth.
 But water is also invisible; as tiny droplets in the air.
-These tiny droplets form crystals when rapidly frozen down, like these ones images with a scanning electron microscope:
+When cold enough, these droplets form crystals of all sorts of shapes and sizes.
+So small, they can only been seen through the "lens" of a (scanning) electron microscope:

 <img src="{{ "/assets/img/this-and-that/water/ice_cube.png" | absolute_url }}" alt="bay" class="post-pic"/>